 Noises from the Turbocharger

 Other than a loss of power, the noise in which a turbo will make will give you a strong indication of its health.
 A turbocharger will make good and bad noises but with regards to the bad noise, it is best described as a police siren.

 Blow Off Valve

-A Blow Off Valve (often called dump valve) is located between the turbo compressor and the throttle.
+A blow off valve (often called dump valve) is located between the turbo compressor and the throttle.
 As the turbo is on boost, the intake system will become filled with pressurized air from the turbo compressor.
-A Blow Off Valve will release this pressurized air and makes a desirable hissing noise.
+Blow off valves will release this pressurized air and makes a desirable hissing noise.

 There are various forms of blow off valves available for turbocharged vehicles.
 However, if you do not own a turbo car, you can achieve the blow off valve noise via an electronic system, which creates a fake turbo noise.
 Some car owners even opt for an exhaust turbo whistle that attaches to the end of your exhaust tips.